hraoyama/haidata/README.md

 # haidata
-configurable modules for pandas dataframe cleaning with persistance
+Configurable Modules for pandas DataFrame cleaning with persistance